kata-ai/kata-platform-docs/docs/faq/tps.md

 ## What is the impact of the TPS limit for my project?

 When your project has reached the TPS limit, the next message will have to wait until the previous message has done processing.
 Resulting in your user to experience a delay in receiving or sending the message.
-So, the bigger your TPS limit the bigger your project’s bandwidth to process the message, resulting in less delay.
+So, the bigger your TPS limit, the bigger your project’s bandwidth to process the message, resulting in less delay.
 It’s especially important if your project has a big customer base.
 We will also send an email notification to the project creator when the Paid Project has reached the TPS limit.

 ## Does the TPS limit apply to all channels in Kata Platform?